RanaivosonHerimanitra/CorbaPIF6004/README.md

 # CorbaPIF6004
-Let's get old with CORBA for distributed application
+Let's get old with CORBA for distributed application.
+ * Clone the app on multiple machines.
+ * change  hostname to your IPv4 address

 ## Generate stub: